-- – Pieces Maximum: Displays the maximum number of pieces permitted for the entire route;
+- Pieces Maximum: Displays the max number of packages per vehicle permitted for the entire route;

 Route4Me’s interactive timeline that operates in real time allows you to move stops from one route to another and instantly synchronize all changes across all associated devices.
 To do so, click and hold on a particular stop from one route and then drag it to the preferred sequence position on another route.
 Thus, whenever you have stops that did not fit into planned routes due to the exceeded optimization constraints, you can always manually distribute them to different routes in a fast and effortless manner.